AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 Windows Azure Active Directory IdentityModel Extensions for .Net
 ===========

-IdentityModel Extensions for .Net provide assemblies that are interesting for web developers that wish to use federated identity providers for establishing the callers identity.
+IdentityModel Extensions for .NET provide assemblies that are interesting for web developers that wish to use federated identity providers for establishing the caller's identity.

 ## Versions
 Current version - 6.6.0 \